WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 ## Series Introduction: Overload and how Wallaroo mitigates overload

-This is the first of a pair of Wallaroo Labs blog articles.
+This is the first of a pair of Wallaroo Labs blog articles about overload.
 Here's a sketch of the series.

-1. Give a brief overview of queueing networks and what "overload" means for a queueing network.
-2. Outline some common techniques that computer systems use to mitigate the effects of overload.
+1. Part one presents a brief overview of queueing networks and what the term overload means for a queueing network, followed by an outline of some common techniques that computer systems use to mitigate the effects of overload.
-3. Discuss in detail how Wallaroo uses one of those techniques to manage overload: back-pressure.
+2. Part two discusses the details of how Wallaroo uses one of those techniques, back-pressure, to manage overload conditions.

-This article will cover points #1 and #2.
-The next article, planned for April 3rd, will tackle point #3 in more detail.
+Part two planned for April 3rd, 2018.
+TODOTODOTODOTODOTODOTODO

 ## Introduction: An overview to queueing networks

-Queueing theory is about 100 years old.
-It's a fascinating topic, one that has been applied to computer systems since the 1960s.
-The Wikipedia article https://en.wikipedia.org/wiki/Queueing_theory is a good place to start for diving into the mathematical models of queueing networks.
-A dive into math isn't needed for in this article or for the follow-up article.
-But a very small introduction to queueing theory will help put us all on the same page.
+Most of the details of the mathematics of queueing theory aren't needed for in this article or for the follow-up article.
+However, a very small introduction to queueing theory will help put us all on the same page.

 Here's a diagram of a very simple queueing system.